How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Organizations should establish data retention policies addressing:

-Litigation hold considerations: Ability to preserve data when litigation is anticipated or ongoing.
+- Litigation hold considerations — Ability to preserve data when litigation is anticipated or ongoing

-Right to erasure: GDPR and CCPA require deletion capabilities when retention is no longer justified.
+- Right to erasure — GDPR and CCPA require deletion capabilities when retention is no longer justified

-- Scheduled data extraction to compliant storage
+- Scheduled data extraction — To compliant storage

-- Big Objects for high-volume historical data within Salesforce
+- Big Objects — For high-volume historical data within Salesforce

-Data Privacy & Consent Management
+How Do You Manage Data Privacy & Consent in Salesforce?

 Privacy regulations require specific capabilities for managing personal data.